mehulagg/gitlab/doc/administration/geo/disaster_recovery/index.md

 1. Promote the **secondary** node to the **primary** node.
    CAUTION: **Caution:**
-   If the secondary node [has been paused](../../geo/#pausing-and-resuming-replication), this performs a point-in-time recovery to the last known state.
+   If the secondary node [has been paused](../../geo/index.md#pausing-and-resuming-replication), this performs a point-in-time recovery to the last known state.
-   Data that was created on the primary while the secondary is paused will be lost.
+   Data that was created on the primary while the secondary was paused will be lost.

    To promote the secondary node to primary along with preflight checks: